mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 }
 ```

-Take a look at the final version of BarChartView in SleepBot app.
+Take a look at the final version of *BarChartView* in *SleepBot* app.
 ![chart](/public/chart.jpg)

 #### Conclusion
-Today we talked about Shape API which we have in SwiftUI.
-We also build BarChart experience by using ready to use Capsule and Circle shapes.
+Today we talked about *Shape* API which we have in *SwiftUI*.
+We also build *BarChart* experience by using ready to use *Capsule* and *Circle* shapes.
 We made our chart accessible by providing label and values for our bars.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!